blisc/CSC411-Assignment3/README.md

 To install sklearn and skimage:
 <br>
 ~~~~
-pip install sklearn
+pip install sklearn --upgrade
-pip install skimage
+pip install skimage --user --upgrade
 ~~~~
 <br>
+Try installing without the options first.
 The installation can fail if their dependencies are not installed.
 <br>
 If so, follow the instructions to install the dependencies.